dani007200964/Viking-Skull-Lamp/docs/markdown_pages/pcb_assembly.md

 @section pcb_test PCB Test

 1. After you have assembled the PCB it is necessary to test it, before connecting it to the Arduino.
 This is the smoke test.
-The best method is to have a bench power supply, and power the board up with 5V at 100mA current limit.
+The best method is to have a bench power supply, and power up the board with 5V and 100mA current limit.
 The power LED should turn on, and the current consumption should be less than 50mA( for just the bare PCB ).
-2. If the smoke test succeeds it's time to connect the PCB to the Arduino UNO and upload the firmware to it.
+2. If the smoke test succeeds it's time to connect the PCB to the Arduino UNO and
+@ref software_guide "upload the firmware" to it.
 If you can program the Arduino without a problem that is a good sign.
 3. Lastly you have to connect all the peripherals to the board and try them before the final assembly.
 For this step you need all the @ref cable_preparation "peripherals and cables to be prepared".
 Every connector is labeled on the PCB, so you can find the right one for each peripheral easily.